CiscoDevNet/api-design-guide/README.md

 **3.3.7** In addition to the required "url" field, a service MAY include additional identification properties as part of a resource representation, such as an "id" field.
 If present, any such field MUST be advertised to clients as opaque, non-canonicalizable to the resource URL, and potentially unstable over an extended period of time.

-**3.3.8** Date and time fields MUST be represented as strings and formatted according to RFC-3339, specifically the ABNF syntax specification for {{iso-date-time}}.
+**3.3.8** Date and time fields MUST be represented as strings and formatted according to RFC-3339, specifically the ABNF syntax specification for `iso-date-time`.

-**3.3.9** Duration fields MUST be represented as either integers representing lengths of time in whole seconds, or strings and formatted according to RFC-3339, specifically the ABNF syntax specification for {{duration}}.
+**3.3.9** Duration fields MUST be represented as either integers representing lengths of time in whole seconds, or strings and formatted according to RFC-3339, specifically the ABNF syntax specification for `duration`.

-**3.3.10** Temporal interval fields MUST be represented as strings and formatted according to RFC-3339, specifically the ABNF syntax specification for {{period}}.
+**3.3.10** Temporal interval fields MUST be represented as strings and formatted according to RFC-3339, specifically the ABNF syntax specification for `period`.

 **3.3.11** With regard to JSON representation property names, and URL query parameters, services SHOULD:
 *  choose meaningful and succinct names,